No-Bake Cranberry Eggnog Parfaits

 Beet Brownie & Cointreau Cheesecake Swirl Bars

 Roasted beets add richness and a slight garnet colour to these over-the-top brownie bars.
 Once cooled and cut, these bars travel well and make ideal host gifts.
-These Beet Brownie & Cointreau Cheesecake Bars can be gifted alongside Five Farms Single Batch Irish Cream Liqueur or a bottle of Cointreau.
+These Beet Brownie and Cointreau Cheesecake Bars can be gifted alongside Five Farms Single Batch Irish Cream Liqueur or a bottle of Cointreau.

 Ingredients